sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 }
 ```

 This is not bad but is a caveat of having Kotlin extension functions and… well, if it is only to make things readable, we are not making too much progress: we only removed 1 line of code from our original block of code.
-What can save us from actually having this on the bytecode and still adding readability to our codebase?
+What can save us from actually having this on the _bytecode_ and still adding readability to our codebase?

 ## INLINE

-Adding a single reserved word to our function will make everything cool on the bytecode:
+Adding a single reserved word to our function will make everything cool on the _bytecode_:

 ```kotlin
 inline fun <T> Context.launchActivity(Class<T> clazz) {